mjaquiery/perception_census-change_blindness/README.md

 ## Analysis

-The primary analysis is a within-subjects ANOVA of all successful trials where the response time is less than 1 minute.
+The analysis is a Bayesian analysis of complex static trials across masking condition.
-We expect to see an interaction between complexity and masking (complex masked trials should take longer than non-complex or non-masked trials).

-We also include direct t-tests of complex trials across masking condition separately for dynamic and static trials.
-Anyone interested in classic change blindness results only should focus on the t-test on the static data.
+The likelihood derived from the observed data is compared against two models: a null hypothesis model describing effect sizes in the 0-1s range; and an alternate hypothesis describing effect sizes in the ~ 1-4s range.

 ## Write-up